Review by Frank Plowright

 The Joker’s presence on the cover is deceitful to some extent.
 Yes, he’s the prime motivator behind one of the events included here, but he’s only seen in a single chapter of a story that has the Gotham City police department tracking him down.
 It’s a very effective plot they’re involved in, but some might consider it’s not consistent with the Joker’s methods of operation.
 It also hones in on a constant dilemma in Gotham when people die.
 Does Batman save lives overall, or is the body count higher as his foes attempt to get at him?

-For anyone who didn’t pick up In the Line of Duty (hardback version), there’s the ideal opening chapter, although drawn (very well) by guest artist Brian Hurtt, in which Brubaker introduces the main Major Crimes Unit members as seen through the eyes of a civilian associate, Stacey.
+For anyone who didn’t pick up In the Line of Duty (hardback version), there’s the ideal opening chapter, drawn very well by guest artist Brian Hurtt, in which Brubaker introduces the main Major Crimes Unit members as seen through the eyes of a civilian associate, Stacey.
 There’s some extra layers, though, including her own obsession and a crime solved as the story progresses.

 Brubaker and Greg Rucka team to write a tense drama of a sniper loose in Gotham targeting civic officials, and so instituting city-wide panic.
 Michael Lark is back on the art for this, and as good as Hurtt was, he doesn’t match Lark for setting an atmosphere.
 Neither does Greg Scott, whose style is closer, but he’s not as proficient at this stage in his career, and both his and Hurtt’s material was omitted from the paperback collection Unresolved Targets that otherwise covers this selection.